 Amazon Editorial Reviews: How to Add in Author Central, with Tips and Guidelines

-You can add credibility to your book and help more people find your book on Amazon.com—
+You can add credibility to your book and help more people find it on Amazon.com—

-This feature is currently available for self-service within Amazon.com, in the US marketplace.
+This feature is currently available for self-service on Amazon.com, in the US marketplace.

 Editorial review definition: